400+ Action Verbs for Your Resume (Examples + How-to Guide)

 • Increased organic search traffic by 50% within three months post-launch.

-In a resume skills section
+In the skills section

-Most often, the skills section of a resume consists of a mix of hard and soft skills to underscore a job applicant’s ability to perform the job.
-Use strong action words to explain how you used your skills to make your resume stand out.
+Most often, the skills section of a resume is made up of lists of hard skills and soft skills to underscore a job applicant’s ability to perform the job, and that’s a great way to display them.

-In an education section
+In the education section

 • Attained a 4.0 GPA three years in a row.